Skip to main content

 As the media coverage of alprazolam continues, PHE has been asked to comment, particularly on trends.
 There is some evidence to suggest that use is a growing problem, particularly among young people and young adults.
 However, the data we have does not give a clear picture of the prevalence of alprazolam use, as some of these data cover all benzodiazepines and not alprazolam specifically, making it more difficult to detect changes in use.

 Preliminary hospital admission data in England for 2017 indicates that there has been an increase in the number of people aged under 20 admitted to hospital with benzodiazepine poisoning.
 Over the same period, enquiries to the National Poisons Information Service about the treatment of alprazolam poisoning have increased substantially.
-PHE has examined UK police seizures data for drugs that were submitted for forensic analysis, which showed that the number of alprazolam seizures was far greater in 2017 than in previous years, increasing from fewer than ten seizures in 2016 to over 800 in 2017.
+PHE has examined UK police seizures data for drugs that were submitted for forensic analysis, which showed that the number of alprazolam seizures was far greater in 2017 than in previous years, increasing from fewer than 10 seizures in 2016 to over 800 in 2017.

 Many of the Xanax tablets available on illicit markets are not of pharmaceutical grade, but are in fact counterfeit.
 This is a major concern because these counterfeit products may contain very variable amounts of alprazolam, making it hard for drug users to decide how much to take.
 Counterfeit Xanax has also been shown to sometimes contain other drugs and/or potentially dangerous adulterants.